 Even Francis of Assisi (1181-1226) got into the game by saying something like, “Preach Jesus, and only use words if necessary.”
 Of course, he meant live a holy life in all your actions.
 Agreed.
 But Jesus was perfect, and He proclaimed the kingdom of God every waking moment orally.

-Your situation, dear brother, is common.
+Your situation, dear brother, is common, tragically common.
 You’ve been maligned for being too “harsh and argumentative.”
 You’re wondering if the problem is you, and have the notion of giving up and just being silent after years and years of opposition.
 Of course, and this following verse is not “nice,” but you’re not to cast your pearls before swine or give what is holy to the dogs (Matt.
 7.6).
 But we should at least make an attempt until they prove themselves pigs and dogs.
 What church preaches on this fact and in this graphic detail like Jesus?
 We need to be certain we are led by the Spirit.

 But Jesus wants us to proclaim what we hear upon the housetops (Luke 12.3).